 - QI Macros Control Chart Wizard that selects the right control chart based on your data

-Control Charts are just one of the tools included in the QI Macros for Excel SPC Software for Excel.
+Control Charts are just one of the tools included in QI Macros SPC Software for Excel.

 Why Choose QI Macros Over Other Control Chart Software?